tomvannuenen/corporeal/README.md

 <h2> Usage </h2>

-Navigate to the folder Corporeal is installed in in terminal, and enter `python corporeal.py`.
+Navigate to the folder Corporeal is located in, and enter `python corporeal.py`.
 For those who don't like command-line manoeuvring: just click the executable (.sh).

 Corporeal expects to be placed in a folder that also contains a data folder.
 It will ask for that folder on startup.
+User should enter a directory name starting from current.

 *E.g. "data/combi"*

-Corporeal expects to find .txt files in the data folder, preferrably titled by subcorpus, and optionally with an en-dash to identify separate parts of the subcorpus (if the corpus has not been segmented yet, Corporeal can do that for you).
+Corporeal expects to find .txt files in this data folder, preferrably titled by subcorpus, and optionally with an en-dash to identify separate parts of the subcorpus (if the corpus has not been segmented yet, Corporeal can do that for you).

-*E.g. "Austen.txt, James.txt" or "Austen-1.txt, Austen-112.txt, James-1.txt, James-34.txt"*
+*E.g. "Austen.txt, James.txt" or "Austen-1.txt-Austen-112.txt"*

 Note that Corporeal expects to be used for parsing English texts (in terms of  stopword removal and tokenizing); inputting other languages may yield less desirable results.